Epimeriidae: Appearance and behavior

 They are relatively large amphipods, with adults of the various species ranging from 0.8 to 8 cm in head-and-body length.
 They are typically white, yellowish, orange, pinkish, red or purplish, and some have quite striking colour patterns.
 Some have a spiny crest along their mid-back and spines on their sides, which may serve as a protection against fish or serve as a "disruptive shape" (similar to disruptive colouration) that camouflages the amphipod.

-Most species are predators or scavengers that feed on bethic invertebrates (such as small crustaceans, brittle stars, sea cucumbers, sponges, cnidarians and polychaetes), or suspension feeders that take plankton (such as diatoms, radiolarians and foraminifers).
+Most species are predators or scavengers that feed on benthic invertebrates (such as small crustaceans, brittle stars, sea cucumbers, sponges, cnidarians and polychaetes), or suspension feeders that take plankton (such as diatoms, radiolarians and foraminifers).
 Some are opportunistic feeders that will take a wide range of prey-types, while other species are specialists on one or a few prey types, like hydroids.
 Epimeria parasitica is a parasite on sea cucumbers.

 The newly hatched young resemble miniature versions of the adults (there is no larvae stage).
 They may climb onto their mother and stay with her for a period, but in other species they leave immediately.